Monterey history photo collection

 Accession # 78-010-0001

 C.W.J.
-Johnson (1833 - 1903)
+Johnson (1833-1903)

-Charles Wallace Jacob Johnson by his photograph parlor at the Hotel del Monte circa 1887.
+Charles Wallace Jacob Johnson by his photograph parlor at the Hotel del Monte Circa 1887.

-C. W. J. Johnson, was also a miner, he had a one man band and taught dance and music before he came to Monterey and the Hotel del Monte he was the first official photographer, from the mid 1880s to the late 1890s.
+C.W.J.
+Johnson, was also a miner, he had a one man band and taught dance and music before he came to Monterey and the Hotel del Monte he was the first official photographer, from the mid 1880s to the late 1890s.
 Johnson photographed a variety of subjects, including hotel guests, and the Pacific Grove Retreat, Carmel and Carmel Mission, farmers, ranchers of the Carmel Valley and Big Sur region.
-He learned photography from William N. Tuttle of Arcata in the mid 1860s.
-In 1870, Johnson moved to San Francisco; , he moved to Watsonville in 1877; and after to Monterey when the Hotel del Monte opened in June of 1880, he opened a gallery on Alvarado street in Monterey (he moved his gallery to the hotel itself in 1887).
-Johnson was a very prolific photographer, leaving a rich photographic record of life in the Monterey Bay region.

-Johnson was born in Maryland on August 3, 1833 he came to California in the 1850's and was active up to 1898 and he died in Salinas on January 17, 1903.
+Johnson was born in Maryland on August 3, 1833, the son of George M. and Matilda Johnson.
+He came to California in the 1850's and was active up to 1898 and he died in Salinas on January 17, 1903.

-Holdings: Over 651 images from 5”x 8”, 6 ½”x 8 ½” and 8”x 10” glass negatives, original prints, and stereographs views.
-Our on line gallery of Johnson Photos.
+Holdings: Over 700 images from 5”x 8”, 6 ½”x 8 ½” and 8”x 10” glass negatives, original prints, and stereograph views.

-C. K. Tuttle (1859-1939) Charles Kirkham Tuttle was the first druggist in Pacific Grove when he opened his Seaside Drug store on Lighthouse Avenue on April, 18th of 1887.
+C.K.
+Tuttle (Dec.
+29, 1859- August 1939) Charles Kirkham Tuttle was an early druggist in Pacific Grove when he opened his Seaside Drug store on Lighthouse Avenue on April, 18th of 1887.
 He was also a very prolific and talented photographer that left a large collection of glass negatives of Pacific Grove and the Monterey area.

-He probably became interested in photography when he saw how well the photos by C. W. J. Johnson that he sold in his drug store.
+He probably became interested in photography when he saw how well the photos by C.WJ.
+Johnson that he sold in his drug store.
 He and Johnson had a long business association.

 Tuttle also published a line of postcards from his photographs.

-Holdings: Over 670 images from 4”x 5”, 5”x 7”, 5”x8” ,6 ½”x8 ½, 8”x 10” and 11”x 14” glass negatives and original prints a gift from Winnifred Tuttle Beaumont his daughter in 1972.
+Holdings: Over 680 images from 4”x 5”, 5”x 7”, 5”x8” ,6 ½”x8 ½, 8”x 10” and 11”x 14” glass negatives and original prints a gift from Winnifred Tuttle Beaumont his daughter in 1972.

-For more photos by C. K. Tuttle Tuttle photo collection
+For more photos by C.K.
+Tuttle from our photo collection.

 Please keep checking back as we will be adding more galleries

-We are always looking for information and photographs by Central California photographers to add to our photo archives.
+We are always looking for information and photographs by Central California photographers to add to our Photo Archives.

-Go to California Views main menu
+California Views home main menu

 Photo use and license fees